How To Choose and Use Trekking Poles?

 When to use trekking poles?

-When are hiking poles really useful, and you should definitely take them on the trail?
+Are hiking poles really useful, and should you take them on the trail?

 - on all hiking trails with uneven surfaces